choke06/Verity/README.md

 ## Current Status

-Verity is an active research project exploring how source credibility can be inferred solely from graph structure.
+Verity is an active research project focused on evaluating source credibility based on the graph structure of an information network.

-Feel free to explore the current repo contents:
+Feel free to explore the repo contents:

 - Credibility propagation algorithm + reference implementation
 - Research paper draft with figures